 You could throw a gourmet dinner in your home once a week, or whatever you have time for.
 This article has more information on getting started.

 Again, there are usually licensing and regulatory requirements to work with food at home, so please check with the authorities in your area.

 If you know how to restore old furniture and make it look beautiful again, look for clients who will pay you to renovate their favourite pieces.

 9. Phone support

-Telephone jobs are one of the most common work from home jobs.
+Telephone customer service jobs are one of the most common work from home jobs.
 I always see lots of this kind of job advertised on job boards like Indeed.

 You will need a quiet space to work, so it might not be ideal if you’re looking after children at the same time.